openintegrationhub/openintegrationhub.github.io/docs/5 - Services/TemplateRepository.md

 The Template Repository is responsible for storing, retrieving and updating the integration flow templates.
 Additionally, it can be used to generate integration flows.

+This service, an additional service and therefore in its own repository.

 [API Reference](http://template-repository.openintegrationhub.com/api-docs/){: .btn .fs-5 .mb-4 .mb-md-0 }
-[Implementation](https://github.com/openintegrationhub/openintegrationhub/tree/master/services/template-repository){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Implementation](https://github.com/openintegrationhub/template-repository){: .btn .fs-5 .mb-4 .mb-md-0 }

 <!-- [Service File](){: .btn .fs-5 .mb-4 .mb-md-0 } -->